Observing hidden neuronal states in experiments: Experiments estimating hysteresis effects and blocking of voltage-gated sodium and calcium ion channels

 \section{Experiments estimating hysteresis effects and blocking of voltage-gated sodium and calcium ion channels}

-The voltage-clamp recordings of the responses to the slow ramps of command voltage (Fig.\,\ref{fig:figS5} (a)) were made to obtain the current-voltage relationships (I-V relationships).
-With the potassium gluconate-based pipette solution being used, the I-V relationship obtained by applying the ascending ramp was not the same as the one obtained by applying the descending ramp (Fig.\,\ref{fig:figS5} (b)).
-The ascending ramp produced an S-shaped I-V relationship, which had the negative slope in the voltage range of $-50$ to $-30$\,mV (Fig.\,\ref{fig:figS5} (b), CTRL, green trace).
+The voltage-clamp recordings of the responses to the slow ramps of command voltage (Fig\,EA in S1 Text) were made to obtain the current-voltage relationships (I-V relationships).
+With the potassium gluconate-based pipette solution being used, the I-V relationship obtained by applying the ascending ramp was not the same as the one obtained by applying the descending ramp (Fig\,EB in S1 Text).
+The ascending ramp produced an S-shaped I-V relationship, which had the negative slope in the voltage range of $-50$ to $-30$\,mV (Fig\,EB in S1 Text, CTRL, green trace).
 The descending ramp of the command voltage produced an I-V curve with a positive slope throughout the physiological voltage range.